 The guitar pick (aka plectrum) you use is one of the most overlooked parts of most beginner guitar lessons, so I want to share some guitar pick tips with you.
-Believe it or not, the guitar pick you use makes a huge impact on both the tone you get from your guitar, and the ease of which you can play a specific song or genre.
+Believe it or not, the guitar pick you use makes a huge impact on both the tone you get from your guitar and the ease with which you can play a specific song or genre.

 Your guitar plectrum is the main point of contact between you and the guitar (unless you are watching our fingerpicking guitar lessons of course :-)).
 A given type of pick might work better for a particular musical situation, depending on the tone you want to hear and the genre you are playing.

 Of course, first thing's first, learn how to hold a guitar pick.
 Once it doesn't fly out of your hand on the third strum anymore, you can start experimenting with picks of different material and gauge, the results will be very audible and often lead to the easier playing of a given song.

 Here are some tips on how to choose the proper guitar pick in any given situation:

 - Thinner picks work best if you're strumming chords, since they provide less resistance as the pick glides across the strings.
 Of course, the disadvantage of thinner, lighter picks is that they flap and bend, making them unsuitable for precision picking of lead guitar solos.

 - Medium and heavy guitar picks help with pinch harmonics, single note picking, pick slides, and more.
 The thicker the pick, the better it will be for single note lines that require precise and fast picking.
 Sine thicker picks don't bend, they give you more control, especially if you are playing lead guitar with fast, single-note riffs.
 Also, the thicker the pick, the louder it's volume will be.

 - Picks made of nylon will last longer than their plastic counterpart.
 Plastic picks sometimes break while playing, in contrast with nylon picks, which are more durable.